lnicorena/weather-app-python-vuejs/README.md

 ### HTTP caching for temperature requests

 As we defined that a temperature is valid for 1 hour, the request that gets a temperature is given by our server with a max-age equals the remaining time the temperature has to still be valid.
 So the brower don't ask the server again until it is needed.

+### Redis caching for temperature requests by address

+The application also has an in-memory cache layer for the temperature requests.
+So if another client requests for the same address, the server will imediatelly return the cached temperature.
+Again, only if it still valid.

 ### External APIs